Recent Longevity News for the seven days ending

 maintenance treatment a pronounced prophylactic effect of WS((R)) 5570 was

-observed in patients with an early onset of depression as well as in those with
+observed in patients with an early onset of depression as well as in those

-long-term maintenance treatment was on the placebo level"
+continuation and long-term maintenance treatment was on the placebo level"

 -